Plumsail/forms-docs/SharePoint/provision/general.rst

                     New = null
                 };

-    *   -   **CustomListViewCode**
+    *   -   **CustomListViewStyle**
-        -   Contains string with custom code for List View Commands.
+        -   Contains string with custom CSS code for the List View of the selected list.
 Can be used to get and set.

             |